TO Research Highlights - for General Audiences

 • Continental Deformation: Making the Basin and Range (2007) - 8 minutes

 Story covering a team of geologists, including Brian Wernicke, Caltech's Chandler Family Professor of Geology, who are combining fieldwork in the American Southwest with animated computer modeling to understand how the Basin and Range's gological drama has played out over the last 36 million years.
-To view, go to American Natural History Museum, Science Bulletins, under "All Stories" click on Earth Features, and then on "Continental Deformation."
+(Watch video: go to American Natural History Museum, Science Bulletins, find the category "Earth," click on "Documentaries," and scroll down to September 2007 "Continental Deformation: Creating the Basin and Range.")

 • Natural Disasters: What We Know vs. What We Do (10/18/2006) - 59 minutes